ChrisKirbyDev/ChrisKirbyDev/README.md

 <h2 align="center">Hello there!
 My name is Chris Kirby. 👋🤓</h2>
 <p align="center">I'm an Electrical Engineer and Software Developer from Auckland, New Zealand.</p>

+<p align="center">Currently working as a Junior Developer and as a Test Analyst!</p>

 <p align="center">
 Enthusiastic for opportunities in software development, that can build on my self-taught skills and appetite for knowledge in a fastpaced industry.